The -13.88% Decline of Upstart Holdings Inc.'s (UPST) Stock in the Past Quarter

 Loop Capital gave a rating of “Buy” to UPST, setting the target price at $24 in the report published on February 15th of the current year.

-During the last 5 trading sessions, UPST fell by -7.46%, which changed the moving average for the period of 200-days by -44.69% in comparison to the 20-day moving average, which settled at $15.69.
-In addition, Upstart Holdings Inc. saw 5.14% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UPST fell by -14.68%, which changed the moving average for the period of 200-days by -53.22% in comparison to the 20-day moving average, which settled at $15.14.
+In addition, Upstart Holdings Inc. saw -7.64% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading